landewill/IS477/README.md

 ### Lessons Learned

-Several key insights emerged during this project:
+Several key lessons were learned during this project:

 1. **Data integration is hard**: Merging heterogeneous sources consumed more time than anticipated.
 Fuzzy matching and careful validation were essential but labor-intensive.

-2. **Documentation pays dividends**: Comprehensive README files and inline comments made collaboration smooth and facilitated reproducibility testing.
+2. **Documentation pays**: Comprehensive README files and inline comments made collaboration smooth and facilitated reproducibility testing.

 3. **Version control is essential**: Git allowed safe experimentation with branching while maintaining stable main branch for production workflow.